 - Call Donelson Air Service Experts.
 The air conditioning system needs to be professionally inspected to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.

 What Does it Cost to Repair?

 This can lead to an expensive repair.
 When your AC freezes over it can lead to a compressor replacement.
 Replacing your compressor could cost as much as a downpayment on a high efficiency model.
 In fact, many people are forced to choose between installing a new system vs repairing the damaged model.
-If you act quickly and call a NATE-certified technician, you stand a better chance of having a less expensive repair.
+If you act quickly and call a ACE-certified technician, you stand a better chance of having a less expensive repair.
 Your technician will diagnose the situation and how to avoid the issue from occurring in the future.
 If a leak exists (and that is rare, but possible), the leak has to be repaired or the unit will most likely freeze again.